sdaros/curly/README.md

 ```

-You can think of it as a [JSON]() Object that has *only one* key-value pairing.
+You can think of it as a [JSON](http://json.org/) Object that has *only one* key-value pairing.
 Insert your curlytags wherever its appropriate to quickly tag things.

 ## Use Cases

-Sometimes I want to be able to add a comment in a text-document that I am proofreading for someone.
+Sometimes I want to be able to dad a comment in a text-document that I am proofreading for someone.

 Original: